Oklahoma's Scenic Byways

 Two other scenic drives in the area hold exciting possibilities for motorists.
 The Mountain Pass Scenic Byway winds for 23 miles on U.S. Highway 259 between Page and Octavia, and Mountain Gateway Scenic Byway spans 22 miles from Heavener to the Arkansas line.
-Both are two-lane paved roads with plenty of steep hills and curves and you will wind up at about 2,600 feet above sea level.
+Both are two-lane paved roads with plenty of steep hills and curves and you will wind up about 2,600 feet above sea level.
 Along the way you’ll roll alongside some of Oklahoma’s most beautiful rivers: Mountain Fork, Black Fork and Glover.

 Cruise through ruggedly beautiful peaks, and past the legendary haunts of Spanish explorers and outlaws.

-Route 66 covers nearly 400 miles in Oklahoma, and if you drive it from Quapaw, where it enters northeast Oklahoma, to Texola, where it leaves our state, you will pass through dozens of charming small towns and experience the urban wonders of Tulsa and Oklahoma City.
+For those who prefer cities and towns to backcountry mountains and curves, the Route 66 Byway may be the highway that’s the best.
+Route 66 covers nearly 400 miles in Oklahoma, and if you drive it from Quapaw, where it enters northeast Oklahoma, to Texola, where it leaves the state, you will pass through dozens of charming small towns and experience the urban wonders of Tulsa and Oklahoma City.